 9455

-On 14th September I will be running the Richmond Marathon to raise money for Colostomy UK and St Mark’s Hosptial Foundation in support of my brother James.
+On 24th May I will be running the Edinburgh Marathon to raise money for Colostomy UK and St Mark’s Hosptial Foundation in support of my brother James.

 James has suffered most of his life with Crohn’s disease, a condition that causes severe abdominal pain, ulcers and bleeding.
 It can also cause aches and pains throughout the body and generalised fatigue.
 It can impact all aspects of life because days have to be planned round access to toilets and around taking unpleasant medications with horrible side effects lasting days.